Grand National Tournament Qualification Procedures

 8. Tournament eligibility.

-All formal open entry (See Note 5) speech and debate tournaments for high school competitors held within the geographic area of the diocese that host eligible events and are attended by at least three schools (See Note 6) from the diocese, excluding the Carolina West NSDA District Tournament and the Tarheel Forensic League State Championship Tournament.
+All formal open entry speech & debate tournaments for high school competitors held within the geographic area of the diocese that host eligible events and are attended by at least three schools from the diocese, excluding the Carolina West NSDA District Tournament and the Tarheel Forensic League State Championship Tournament.

-Tournaments must be held sometime between the first weekend of September through the 2nd weekend of March (See Note 7) ("the season") and publicly announced to the North Carolina speech and debate community by October 1st.
+Tournaments must be held between the first weekend of September through the 2nd weekend of March ("the season").

 Informal tournaments or scrimmages are not eligible.